Top 10 MVP Development Companies & Agencies in 2026

 - No IP ownership clause.
 Your code should be yours from day one.
 If the contract is ambiguous about intellectual property, walk away.

 - No post-MVP plan.
 An agency that builds your MVP and disappears isn't a partner, but a vendor.
 Ask about maintenance, iteration, and knowledge transfer before you sign.
+Our article on how to build an MVP step by step covers what the post-launch phase should look like.

 FAQ – Frequently Asked Questions About MVP Development Agencies